java1cprog/CodeSandwich.github.io/rust_memory_safety_revolution/index.md

 It would be naive to think, that every system can be expressed in code with that restrictive, statically proven safety.
 In vast majority of cases it can be done with no effort, but sometimes the rules must be bent and Rust provides tools for doing that.

 ### Wrappers
 Standard library provides some wrappers pushing ownership and borrowing check to runtime.
 This calms down validity checker and gives flexibility with little runtime overhead.
 For example Rc is a box (allocation with smart pointer) with no owner.
 It's a garbage collected memory with reference counter, which is destroyed with last reference.
-Rust offers more wrappers, but they are slightly outside of scope of this introduction, they push to runtime other rules, which were not covered here.
+Rust offers more wrappers, but they are slightly outside of scope of this introduction, they push to runtime rules, which were not covered here.

 ### Unsafety
 Rust's safety guarantees become impossible to apply when going sufficiently low level in libraries and tooling.
 For example box and collections are touching memory allocations and pointers without safety guarantees, because THEY ARE safety guarantees.
 They can be written in Rust, because their code is explicitly marked as unsafe.
 It lets completely ignore safety checks, but it's very dangerous.
 All external C library wrappers at some level must use unsafe code as well.
 They define safety rules making them seamlessly integrated with the rest of code.
-Unsafe code is Rust's source of power, but also responsibility, it should be avoided at all cost.
+Unsafe code is Rust's source of power, but also responsibility, it should be avoided wherever possible.

 # Reality
 This system looks good on paper, it's designed by smart people using academic research of other smart people, but is it really useful?
 Yes, it is.
 Most of the time it only forces sensible and safe design with explicit relations between elements.
 After all Rust was designed in parallel with Servo, a future engine of Firefox web browser.
-From it's very beginning it wasn't only theoretically fine, it was proven usable in real, complex software development.
-After over a year of commercial programming in Rust I can confirm myself, that Rust's rules are not burden, but great help in architecture and correctness guarantee.
+From it's very beginning it wasn't only theoretically fine, but also proven usable in real, complex software development.
+After over a year of commercial programming in Rust I can confirm myself, that Rust's rules are not burden, but great help in architecture and stability guarantee.
 I honestly believe, that this language is the future, I can't recommend it more.

 ![Meow!](internet_kitty.png)